Many users asked about WP Statistics compliance with GDPR. We have good news! In V12.4.0, the WP Statistics plugin has complied with GDPR.

 - The Ultimate Guide to WordPress and GDPR Compliance

 Is WP Statistics plugin GDPR Compliant?

 From this new version on, the answer is YES.
 V12.4.0 is GDPR compliant by default.

 Even in the previous versions, WP Statistics wouldn’t collect personal data or store information based on users.
 You should know that when installed and activated on your website, WP Statistics doesn’t collect, store or send any personal data of your site’s visitors.

 What about IP addresses?

 In previous versions, there was an option called Hash IP.
 When Hash IP was activated, the IP addresses wouldn’t be stored in the database, but instead, a unique hash would be used.
-In this new version, an option has been added to store IPs anonymously.
+There is an option in the new version to store IPs anonymously.
 This process is shown in the following figure:

 This option is active by default.
-If you want to deactivate it, you can simply navigate to WP-Admin > WP Statistics > Settings > Privacy, and deactivate ‘Anonymize IP Addresses’ option.
+If you want to deactivate it, you can simply navigate to WP-Admin > WP Statistics > Settings > Privacy and deactivate the ‘Anonymize IP Addresses’ option.